Bodyweight management

 The rice dish with chicken, pineapple and coconut milk is made as follows:

-The rice cooker is filled with:
+The rice cooker is filled with the following:

 • One cup of rice + 2 cups of water